Lukaspy/lukascrockett.com/_posts/2017-06-28-How-to-install-phpvirtualbox-on-Debian-Stretch.markdown

 date: 2017-06-28
 ---

-Phpvirtualbox is a web applicaton written in php that allows you to manage Oracle's Virtualbox VMs.
+Phpvirtualbox is a web applicaton that allows you to manage Oracle's Virtualbox VMs.
 Although Phpvirtual box is currently (As of 28-06-2017) a verion behind Virtualbox development, a simple workaround can be applied.

 First we need to install Apache and PHP (Plus its components.) in order to serve Phpvirtualbox: